BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

 FlexiAPI is shipped with several console commands that you can launch using the `artisan` executable available at the root of this project.

+### Migrate an old database

+FlexiAPI needs an empty database to run its migration.
+The following console command allow you to import simultanously an exisiting FlexiSIP database and the old FlexiAPI SQLite database file in the new one.
+To do so, please specify the new database configuration in the `.env` file and run the following command.

+    php artisan db:import {old_dbname} {old_sqlite_file_path} --username={old_username} --password={old_password}

+You can also specify the `port`, `host` and `database type` as a parameter.

 ### Clear Expired Nonces for DIGEST authentication

 This will remove the nonces stored that were not updated after `x minutes`.